-Dr. Bashir Bashir is a research fellow at the Van Leer Jerusalem Institute, senior lecturer in the department of sociology, political science, and communication at the Open University, and teaches political theory in the department of political science at the Hebrew University of Jerusalem.
+Dr. Bashir Bashir is a senior research fellow at the Van Leer Jerusalem Institute, senior lecturer in the department of sociology, political science, and communication at the Open University, and teaches political theory in the department of political science at the Hebrew University of Jerusalem.
 He has a PhD and a Master’s degree in Political Theory from the London School of Economics and Political Science, and a Bachelor’s degree in Politics, Sociology and Anthropology from the Hebrew University of Jerusalem.
 The title of his PhD thesis is "Reconciling Historically Excluded and Disadvantaged Groups: Deliberative Democracy, Recognition and the Politics of Reconciliation."
 He taught Political Philosophy at the LSE, Queen's University and the Hebrew University.

 His primary research interests include: democratic theories of inclusion, civic education and multiculturalism, deliberative democracy, historic injustices and the politics of reconciliation, and Palestinian nationalism and political thought.